Healthy Homes Assessment Te Awanga

 Rental Property Home Assessments Te Awanga

-Rental property areas affected with Health Homes Standard.
-Healthy Homes Standards in Te Awanga include each:
+The areas of rental property that are affected through the Healthy Homes Standards in Te Awanga include each:

 • Bedrooms